mbrt/keygen-post/post.md

 Anyway, this is the big picture of the registration validation functions, and this is pretty boring.
 Let's move on to the interesting part.
 You may notice that I provided code for the main procedure, but not for the helper functions like `get_license_type`, `compute_customer_number`, and so on.
 This is because I did not have to reverse them.
 They contains a lot of arithmetical and logical operations on registration data, and they are very difficult to understand.
 The good news is that we do not have to understand, we need only to reverse them!

 ## Symbolic execution
 Symbolic execution is a way to analyze programs determining what inputs cause each branch of the program to execute.
 A symbolic execution engine substitutes inputs of the program (that could be files, standard input, network stream, etc.) with symbolic variables under its control.
 It than executes the program, tracking a symbolic state.
-When a branch of the program depends on some symbolic variable, a constraint solver is executed, and if possible forks the symbolic engine, by following each of the two paths, with their corresponding constraints.
+When a branch of the program depends on some symbolic variable, a constraint is added to that variable, in order to take, or not take that branch.
+Symbolic execution then follows each of the two paths, bringing forward the new constraints (if they are satisfiable).
 For example:

 ```C
 int v1 = a, v2 = b; // symbolic variables